khunguraharman/GarbageDetection/README.md

 # DESCRIPTION

-This branch simply provides the backup for the working model.
+This branch simply tries to categorize waste as one of 12 categories.